tek5030/lab-pose-estimation/lab-guide/1-get-an-overview.md

 ## Introduction to the project source files
 We have chosen to distribute the code on the following files:
 - *main.cpp*
-  Starts lab 6, catches any exceptions and prints their error message on the console.
+  Starts the lab, catches any exceptions and prints their error message on the console.

-- *lab_6.h*, *lab_6.cpp*
+- *lab_pose_estimation.h*, *lab_pose_estimation.cpp*
-  Runs the lab 6 loop.
+  Runs the main loop.

 - *ar_example.h*, *ar_example.cpp*
   Visualizes the world frame in the image frames given the estimated camera pose.